campos-Allan/flow_analysis/README.md

 # FLOW ANALYSIS

 Quick analysis of the Flow Studios podcasts to assess engagement, and an attempt to create a Random Forests or Neural Networks model to predict engagement data based on certain attributes.
-More explanations in this video: https://youtu.be/2rNdSB4OaTE

 The .csv files are the data I fetched from the YouTube API in the previous project.
 Here, you will only find the charts with a brief explanation; the analysis was done in the YouTube video.